single-spa/standalone-single-spa-webpack-plugin/README.md

       importMapOverridesLocalStorageKey: null

       // optional - defaults to {}.
 The single-spa custom props passed to the application
+      // Note that these props are stringified into the HTML file
       customProps: {
         authToken: "sadf7889fds8u70df9s8fsd"
       }